CMPUT301F24cooked0/cooked0-potatoes/doc/CRC cards/Administrator.md

 ## Responsibilities

-- Respresent an administrator and allow them to do everything
+- Respresent an administrator and allow them to do everything, including
+  - Removing events
+  - Resetting entrant profiles
+  - Removing images
+  - Invalidating QR codes
+  - Browsing all events
+  - Browsing all images
+  - Removing facilities

 ## Collaborators